stormy-stories-surf/OpenSubscribe/README.md

 - [x] use OpenSubscribe in newsletter page
 - [x] update 'sent' field in database with 'sendNewsletter'
 - [x] get newsletterMailID from insert
-- [ ] Run through testing phase:
+- [s] Run through testing phase:
-  - [ ] Check if confirm subscribtion mail is received and displayed well formatted
+  - [x] Check if confirm subscribtion mail is received and displayed well formatted
-  - [ ] Check if confirm subscribtion mail is not shown as spam / junk
+  - [x] Check if confirm subscribtion mail is not shown as spam / junk
-  - [ ] Check if 'new subscriber mail' is received by info@
+  - [x] Check if 'new subscriber mail' is received by info@
-  - [ ] Check if newsletter mail is not received if subscribtion is not confirmed
+  - [x] Check if newsletter mail is not received if subscribtion is not confirmed
-  - [ ] Check if clicking the confirm-subscription links updates the subscribtionConfirmed field in the database
+  - [x] Check if clicking the confirm-subscription links updates the subscribtionConfirmed field in the database
-  - [ ] Check if clicking the confirm-subscription redirects to the subscribtion confirmed page, which is displayed well formatted
+  - [x] Check if clicking the confirm-subscription redirects to the subscribtion confirmed page, which is displayed well formatted
-  - [ ] Check if newsletter mail is received if subscribtion is confirmed
+  - [x] Check if newsletter mail is received if subscribtion is confirmed
-  - [ ] Check if newsletter mail is well formatted
+  - [x] Check if newsletter mail is well formatted
-  - [ ] Check if newsletter mail is not shown as spam / junk
+  - [x] Check if newsletter mail is not shown as spam / junk
-  - [ ] Check if clicking the links inside the mail redirect to the new blog-post
+  - [x] Check if clicking the links inside the mail redirect to the new blog-post
-  - [ ] Check if clicking the links increments the clickCounter field in database
+  - [x] Check if clicking the links increments the clickCounter field in database
-  - [ ] Check if clicking the unsubscription link removes mail-address from database
+  - [x] Check if clicking the unsubscription link removes mail-address from database
-  - [ ] Check if clicking the unsubscription links updates the unSubscribed field in the database
+  - [x] Check if clicking the unsubscription links updates the unSubscribed field in the database
-  - [ ] Check if clicking the unsubscription link redirects to the unsubscribtion confirmed page, which is displayed well formatted
+  - [x] Check if clicking the unsubscription link redirects to the unsubscribtion confirmed page, which is displayed well formatted
-  - [ ] Check if newsletter mail is received if subscribtion is confirmed
+  - [x] Check if newsletter mail is received if subscribtion is confirmed
-  - [ ] Test the above steps for
+  - [x] Test the above steps for
     - [x] AOL Mail
     - [x] Gmail.com
     - [x] GMX.de